msk-mind/luna/docs/quickstart.rst

 Luna docker images are available to help you get started with Luna.
 Before running these images, be sure to install `Docker <https://docs.docker.com/get-docker/>`_ on your workspace.

-These setup of notebook tutorials walk you through analysis workflows.
-A static version of the :ref:`Tutorials` is also available on the documentation site for your reference.

 Running Luna Pathology Tutorials on Docker
 ==========================================
 We provide a docker to help you get started with pathology analysis using Luna workflows.
 This docker includes: